NitorCreations/RobotFramework-EclipseIDE/.githooks/README.md

 The example `LICENSE-*` template files included in the `.gitattributes/` directory are based on the Apache 2.0 license that the license maintainer itself is licensed under.
 You can freely use them or create your own template files anywhere in your repository with the license(s) you want to use for your project.

+# Temporarily avoiding license maintenance

+You can skip the maintenance of licenses for a single commit if you want.
+Just add the `-n` or `--no-verify` to disable processing of hooks.
+Example:

+    git commit -n

 # License

 The license-maintainer is distributed under the Apache 2.0 license.
 You may embed it in your project as long as you comply with the license for the files belonging to license-maintainer.